Kalyan1999/.PPL/README.md

   1. Docker Desktop.

-  2. At least 6GB of free storage on Drive.
+  2. At least 6.5 GB of free storage on Drive.

   3. A Good Internet Connection or LOTS of Patience.